The Bankrate promise

 The Delaware State Housing Authority’s (DSHA) Homeownership Loan Program offers a mix of 30-year fixed-rate conventional, FHA, VA and USDA loans, all with competitive interest rates.
 These are available to both first-time and repeat homebuyers, and can be combined with the agency’s down payment and closing cost assistance.
-The maximum loan amount you can get is $417,000.
+However, there’s no limit on the purchase price of the home.

-- Kent County and Sussex County – No more than $98,280 for a one- or two-person household or $122,850 for a three-person or larger household
+- Kent and Sussex counties: No more than $116,280 for a one- or two-person household and no more than $145,350 for a household with three or more members

 Delaware down payment assistance